jjgrinwis/large-scale-redirects/README.md

 It uses a Finite State Transducer (FST) for efficient source path lookups and a Fast Compressed Static Dictionary (FCSD) for compact storage of target URLs using Wizer.

-**Based on**: This project is adapted from [akamai-developers/large-scale-redirects](https://github.com/akamai-developers/akamai-functions-samples/tree/main/samples/large-scale-redirects), ported to use Spin SDK 4.0 with the `#[http_component]` macro instead of the original Akamai EdgeWorkers implementation.
+**Based on**: This project is adapted from [akamai-developers/large-scale-redirects](https://github.com/akamai-developers/akamai-functions-samples/tree/main/samples/large-scale-redirects), ported to use Spin SDK 4.0 with the `#[http_component]` macro instead of the original wasi:http/incoming-handler implementation.

 ## Overview